National Treasury publishes updated Technical Paper on Financing a Sustainable Economy

 - The Johannesburg Stock Exchange (JSE)

 - Batseta – Council for Retirement Funds of South Africa

-The initiative is supported by IFC, part of the World Bank Group, in partnership with the Swiss State Secretariat for Economic Affairs (SECO).
+The initiative was supported by IFC, part of the World Bank Group, in partnership with SECO (Swiss State Secretariat for